LEADING OFF: Trade deadline, Soto sweepstakes, deGrom return

 The 34-year-old right-hander was sidelined the final three months of last season with right forearm tightness and a sprained elbow, then was shut down late in spring training because of a stress reaction in his right scapula.

-Even without deGrom, the Mets have spent nearly the entire season in first place in the NL East.
-They hope his return can help them hold off defending World Series champion Atlanta.
+Even without deGrom, the Mets have won a season-high seven straight.
+They’ve spent nearly the entire season in first place in the NL East and hope his return can help them hold off defending World Series champion Atlanta.

 HERE TO STAY